TimDaub/cofra/readme.md

 # Emotext

-Emotext is framework that helps you extract, saving and correlating emotions with contextual information.
+Emotext is framework that helps you extract, save and correlate emotions with contextual information.
-It uses ConceptNet, neo4j and Python for this.
+It uses MIT's conceptnet5, nltk and Python for this.

 To enable programming-language-indenpendent usage, Emotext's interface is provided as RESTful as possible.

+## Automatic installation
+Emotext uses `pip` for dependency management.
+To install all required dependencies, you simply run:

+        pip install -r requirements.txt

+Additionally, you'll still need to download `nltk`'s language-specific files.

-## Installation
+## Manual installation
-Python v2.x is required, as well as `pip` for installing dependencies.
+Python3 is required, as well as `pip` for installing dependencies.
 The webserver is hosted using `flask`.
-Tests are programmed against the RESTful interface, therefore `requests` is needed.
+Tests are implemented against the RESTful interface, therefore the `requests` library is required.

     pip install flask
     pip install requests